The Sopranos: Road to Respect: Story

-The game begins with Tony Soprano offering Salvatore "Big Pussy" Bonpensiero's son Joey LaRocca (the player character) a place in the Mafia.
-During his first job, he accidentally kills Mario Buscetta, the nephew of Angelo Buscetta.
-Angelo is the boss of the Philadelphia family.
-Angie sends a hitman to kill Joey, but Joey kills the hitman during a rooftop chase.
+The game begins with Tony Soprano offering Salvatore "Big Pussy" Bonpensiero's son Joey LaRocca (the player character) a place in the Mafia after discovering that he's become a petty thief and punk.
+While working as a bouncer in the Bada Bing, Joey accidentally beats a man to death after he insults Paulie.
+The victim turns out to be Mario Buscetta, the nephew of Angelo Buscetta.
+Angelo is the boss of the Philadelphia mob.
+Angie orders a hit on Joey, but Joey kills the hitman during a rooftop chase.
+However, Tony then forces him to whack his friend Reggie after he and Silvio conclude that some kind of punishment is necessary.

-A few days later, Tony's son A.J. has a drug deal go bad on him; his partner wasted the drug money, prompting the dealers to kill his partner and steal his dad's car.
-Joey retrieves the car and kills one of the dealers, only to have the car stolen by Angie's men.
-While Joey is fearful the theft of Tony's truck may get him whacked, Tony says that A.J. admitted responsibility.
-Tony has Joey retaliate for the theft by burning down one of Angie's businesses.
+A few days later, Tony's son A.J. has a drug deal go bad on him; his partner wasted the drug money, prompting the black dealers to kill his partner and steal his dad's car.
+Joey, who had agreed to keep an eye on AJ, retrieves the car and kills one of the dealers, only to have the car stolen by Angie's men.
+While Joey is fearful that the theft of Tony's truck may get him whacked, Tony says that A.J. admitted responsibility.
+Tony has Joey retaliate for the theft by burning down one of Angie's businesses, a porn studio run by his brother Dino.

-A few days later, Angie returns Tony's car, completely wrecked, and containing Joey's girlfriend, Trichelle, beaten and raped.
+Angie then returns Tony's car, completely wrecked, and containing Joey's girlfriend, Trichelle, beaten and raped.
 Joey vows vengeance.
 At the docks, he finds Angie and throws him off of his yacht, killing him.

 Through various intervals in the game, Joey is visited by the ghost of his dead father Salvatore, who warns him about some of the trouble ahead.
-For eliminating the rival boss Angie, Tony makes Joey a new official affiliate of the Soprano clan.
-Just before the ceremony, Joey is visited one last time by Salvatore, who is not bitter about his son joining the same mobsters who killed him, and only wants the best for him; he is at peace in the great beyond.
+For eliminating the rival boss Angie, Tony approves Joey becoming a made man of the Soprano clan.
+Just before the ceremony, Joey is visited one last time by Salvatore, who is not bitter about his son joining the same mobsters who killed him, and only wants the best for him.

+An alternative ending is unlocked should Joey lose all of his respect; the game has a brief scene of him on a boat with Tony and Paulie, asking if he can keep his eyes.

 Cast

-Cast members include James Gandolfini returning as Tony Soprano, Michael Imperioli returning as Christopher Moltisanti, Steven Van Zandt returning as Silvio Dante, Tony Sirico returning as Paulie Gualtieri, Joseph Gannascoli returning as Vito Spatafore, Vincent Pastore returning as Big Pussy Bonpensiero, and Robert Iler returning as A.J.
-Soprano.
-The main character Joey LaRocca is voiced by Christian Maelen.
+Cast members who reprised their roles from the show include James Gandolfini as Tony Soprano, Michael Imperioli as Christopher Moltisanti, Steven Van Zandt as Silvio Dante, Tony Sirico as Paulie "Walnuts" Gualtieri, Joseph Gannascoli as Vito Spatafore, Vincent Pastore as Salvatore "Big Pussy" Bonpensiero, and Robert Iler as Anthony "A.J."
+Soprano Jr. The main character, Joey LaRocca, is voiced by Christian Maelen.

-Other noted actors Monica Keena as Trishelle and Robert Costanzo as Angelo Buscetta.
-Anthony DeSando, who played Brendan Filone on the series, voices an entirely new character as LaRocca's (Maelen) partner in crime, Reggie.
+Other cast members include Monica Keena as Joey's girlfriend Trishelle and Robert Costanzo as Angelo Buscetta of the Philadelphia mob.
+Anthony DeSando, who played Brendan Filone on the series, voices an entirely new character as LaRocca's friend and associate, Reggie.